Packing cycles in undirected group-labelled graphs: Introduction

 If $\Gamma$ has an element $g$ of order two, then such a conclusion is not possible.
 Consider the $n\times n$-grid with vertex set $[n]\times [n]$ (defined in section \ref{sectionwalls}) and label all edges 0.
 Add the edge $(1,i)(n,n-i+1)$ with label $g$ for each $i\in[k]$.
-The resulting graph can be embedded on the projective plane such that a cycle is $\Gamma$-nonzero if and only if it is a one-sided closed curve, hence there does not exist two disjoint $\Gamma$-nonzero cycles.
-On the other hand, it is not difficult to see that there also does not exist a hitting set (for $\Gamma$-nonzero cycles) with less than $n$ vertices.
+The resulting graph can be embedded on the projective plane so that a cycle is $\Gamma$-nonzero if and only if it is a one-sided closed curve.
+This implies that there does not exist two disjoint $\Gamma$-nonzero cycles.
+On the other hand, there does not exist a hitting set for $\Gamma$-nonzero cycles with less than $n$ vertices.
+Indeed, a set $S$ of less than $n$ vertices is disjoint from a path $P_m$ for some $m\in [n]$, where for each $j\in[n]$, $P_j$ denotes the path in the grid induced by the vertex set $\{(j, i):i\in[n]\}$.
+Since $|S|<n$, there are $n_1$ disjoint paths from $P_1$ to $P_m$ and there are $n_2$ disjoint paths from $P_m$ to $P_n$ such that $n_1+n_2 \geq n+1$.
+This yields a $\Gamma$-nonzero cycle disjoint from $S$, and therefore a hitting set for $\Gamma$-nonzero cycles has at least $n$ vertices.
 Since the minimum size of a hitting set can be arbitrarily large in relation to the maximum size of a packing, this shows that the family of $\Gamma$-nonzero cycles does not satisfy the Erd\H{o}s-P\'osa property if $\Gamma$ has an element of order two.

-Another consequence of Theorem \ref{flatwallundirectedtheorem} is that this is essentially the only obstruction.
+Another consequence of Theorem \ref{flatwallundirectedtheorem} is that this projective planar grid is essentially the only obstruction for the Erd\H{o}s-P\'osa property of $\Gamma$-nonzero cycles (see section \ref{sec:nzcycles}).
 In particular, if $\Gamma = \mbz/2\mbz$, then this (essentially) recovers a theorem of Reed (Theorem 1 in \cite{Ree99}) that every graph contains either $k$ disjoint odd cycles, a bounded hitting set for odd cycles, or a large \emph{Escher wall} which is a projective planar grid-like graph similar to this construction.
-Also note that this projective planar graph contains a large half-integral packing of $\Gamma$-nonzero cycles.
-This gives the following theorem.
+Also note that this projective planar grid contains a large \emph{half-integral packing} of $\Gamma$-nonzero cycles.
+This leads to the following theorem.

 \begin{restatable}{theorem}{nzcyclesEPtheoremres} Let $\Gamma$ be an abelian group.
 Then the family of $\Gamma$-nonzero cycles satisfies the half-integral Erd\H{o}s-P\'osa property.
 Moreover, if $\Gamma$ has no element of order two, then the family of $\Gamma$-nonzero cycles satisfies the Erd\H{o}s-P\'osa property. \end{restatable}